Hanziness/FocusTide/CONTRIBUTING.md

 The app's most up-to-date development version is on the `develop` branch. **You should always submit pull requests against `develop`** and you should be working on this branch locally.

-**The `master` branch is only updated when a new version is released** as it contains the deployed version of the application (found at https://another-pomodoro.netlify.app).
+**The `prod` branch is only updated when a new version is released** as it contains the deployed version of the application (found at https://another-pomodoro.netlify.app).

-The `preview` branch is for testing production updates early, it is rarely updated -- sometimes the `develop` branch is merged into it before it is merged into `master`.
+The `preview` branch is for testing production updates early, it is rarely updated -- sometimes the `develop` branch is merged into it before it is merged into `prod` to test new releases.

 ## Where to discuss what